A ‘Punters’ Paradise’ Could Be Coming to the ASX

-Strong commodity prices will give existing producers good cashflows, which can be reinvested in leases, used to acquire smaller players or enter into joint ventures.
+Strong commodity prices are likely to give existing producers good cashflows, which can be reinvested in leases, used to acquire smaller players or enter into joint ventures.

-The really big miners like BHP Billiton Ltd [ASX:BHP] and Rio Tinto Ltd [ASX:RIO] will help push the ASX 200 up this year.
+The really big miners like BHP Billiton Ltd [ASX:BHP] and Rio Tinto Ltd [ASX:RIO] may help push the ASX 200 up this year.

 You see, the major mining companies don’t spend a lot of money on exploration in terms of percentage of revenues.